13 January . 2020

 You did it.
 Out of hundreds of possible homes, dozens of communities, and more builders than you can remember, you’ve picked a neighborhood and home that you can call your own.

-We could give you more advice here from our real estate agent partners, but there’s one very important piece of guidance we can’t forget to pass along: enjoy the process.
+We could give you more advice here from our real estate experts, but there’s one very important piece of guidance we can’t forget to pass along: enjoy the process.

-Before you know it, you’ll be sippin’ sweet tea on your wide front porch, maybe taking a dip in the community pool, and retiring to your perfect-for-you primary suite at the end of a satisfying day.
+Before you know it, you’ll be enjoying coffee on your front porch, maybe taking a dip in the community pool, and retiring to your perfect-for-you master suite at the end of the day.
 You earned it.

 - 2022 (39)